....to campaign for the party in the 2012 elections?

 Casting our minds back to the last general elections in 2008 when NDC foot soldiers demonstrated much zeal and alacrity to end the eight-year long political power drought the party had suffered in opposition, it is rather incongruous and disheartening that the party can no longer be certain on the support of many of these grass root supporters.

 It is quite obvious without a modicum of doubt that, but for the perilous last minute sacrifices and vigilance shown by some NDC foot soldiers at the Headquarters of the Electoral Commission in 2008, the party could have suffered another stolen verdict, as taunted by its founder in a previous elections in 2004, when the mandate of the NPP was renewed in a landslide victory.
-I don’t want to go deep into the merit of that outcry because it was highly contestable and by extension has dangerous implications on Ghana’s democratic dispensation and credentials.
+I don’t want to go deep into the merit of that outcry because it was highly contestable and by extension has himalayan implications on Ghana’s democratic dispensation and credentials.

-The foot soldiers matched the EC, then government officials and the security boot to boot in the 2008 elections and fought tooth and nail to guard against election rigging.
+The foot soldiers matched the EC, then government officials and the security boot to boot in the 2008 elections and fought tooth and nail to guard against rigging the election.
 That they did with due diligence to democratic jurisprudence and at the peril of their lives in most cases.
 This wasn’t any different in many other parts of the country as the foot soldiers showed much determination to “oust” the incompetent NPP regime and make way for the Mills-Mahama led team to restore hopes in the faces of Ghanaians.

 There is no doubt that the Mills-Mahama government inherited a wretched economy as a result of mismanagement by the previous NPP regime coupled with the misfortunes of the Global Financial Crisis at that time and majority of the Ghanaian electorate were eager to see the panacea the government will provide to the problem.